hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 ## Shipments Details page

+The users can open the Shipment Details page for a specific shipment by clicking on the selected shipment.
 The Shipment Details page provides a detailed view of the selected shipment.

 **Characteristics:**

-* **Shipment Information:** The page shows the products that are part of the shipment, also providing attributes such as the order ID, tracking ID, shipment ID, item specifications, location ID, and item quantity.
+* **Shipment Information:** The page shows the products that are part of the shipment, it also provides attributes such as the order ID, tracking ID, shipment ID, item specifications, location ID, and item quantity.

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-19 at 6.13.37 PM.png" alt=""><figcaption><p>View: Shipment details page</p></figcaption></figure>